 The Xbox One controller is good.
-Some would even say it’s the best.
-A breakdown of the ergonomic differences between it and the PS4 controller are for another day.
-Today, we’re going to show you how to connect your Xbox One controller to Android, which will allow you to play all your favourite mobile games as they should be played.
+Some would even say it’s the best, but a breakdown of the ergonomic differences between it and the PS4 controller are for another day.
+Today, we’re going to show you how to connect your Xbox One controller to Android, which will allow you to play all your favorite mobile games as they should be played – with analog sticks, rumble and proper face buttons.

 Do You Have the Right Xbox One Controller?